-Select the The Switch will be reset to its factory defaults including IP address and stacking information, and the will save, reboot option to reset the Switch's configuration to its factory default settings.
+Select The Switch will be reset to its factory defaults including IP address, and the will save, reboot option to reset the Switch's configuration to its factory default settings.

-Select the The Switch will be reset to its factory default except IP address, and then will save, reboot option to reset the Switch's configuration to its factory default settings.
+Select The Switch will be reset to its factory default except IP address, and then will save, reboot option to reset the Switch's configuration to its factory default settings.
 This option will exclude the IP address from being changed.

-Select the The Switch will be reset to its factory defaults including IP address option to reset the Switch's configuration to its factory default settings.
+Select The Switch will be reset to its factory defaults including IP address option to reset the Switch's configuration to its factory default settings.